-The ear cups barely make the cut for it’s Over-Ear (Circumaural) moniker, but I don’t find my ears touching the cloth covering the driver which is a plus.
+The ear cups barely make the cut for its Over-Ear (Circumaural) moniker, but I don’t find my ears touching the cloth covering the driver which is a plus.
 Smaller ears will fit great inside these.
-Medium sized are okay too.
+Medium-sized are okay too.
 Dumbo sized auricles need not apply. 😛

 The outside of the cups bear that amazing glossy finish that everyone loves … said no one ever.
 Lol.
 Unsure why companies think it a good idea to utilize a finish that collects fingerprints like it’s going out of style, but I digress.

 The chord is laughably cheap, looking and feeling like something you’d find on a set of $12 cans at your local drug store back in 1998, but I suppose it gets the job done.
 It terminates in a 3.5mm jack, comes with a 1/4″ adapter, isn’t detachable, and is very short at 3.9 ft.
 I would have liked a jack that was a bit more sure of itself, but I suppose I’m nitpicking.
-You’ll need a snap on adapter with the Aurvana, and though I like snap on’s more, it just feels flimsy and unsure of itself here.
+You’ll need a snap-on adapter with the Aurvana, and though I like snap on’s more, it just feels flimsy and unsure of itself here.

 What about comfort?

 Comfort is above average!
 My boy Metal571 in his Creative Aurvana Live Review described it as something “you get used to” and that isn’t too far off.
-I find the clamp force to be very good, as I’m not wanting to really take them off of my ears.
+I find the clamping force to be very good, as I’m not wanting to really take them off of my ears.
 In that regard, they are very comfortable but perhaps not as isolating as something like a Sennheiser HD 280 Pro or a headphone in a similar vein.

 Still, I can wear these for a long, long time without really feeling them on my head too much, if that makes sense.
-Their lightweight profile is conducive to extended listening sessions, and for the most part you’re not going to really notice them all that much.
+Their lightweight profile is conducive to extended listening sessions, and for the most part, you’re not going to really notice them all that much.